How to Write a Research Paper – A to Z of Academic Writing

-Those who do not qualify as authors but have contributed to the research should be given credit in the acknowledgements section.
+Those who do not qualify as authors but have contributed to the research should be given credit in the acknowledgements section of your research paper.
 These include funders, supervisors, administrative supporters, writing, editing, and proofreading assistance.

 The contributions made by these individuals should be stated and sometimes their written permission to be acknowledged is required by editors.

 Has your target journal's author guidelines left you confused?